marco7877/SOIMA/README.md

- This code trains a Self-Organizing Internal Model Architecture (SOIMA);
+ These codes train and test a Self-Organizing Internal Model Architecture (SOIMA);
  after being trained, weights may be saved as .txt

  To plot the SOM, this script search for the winner nodes for each element from the training element (normalized in range 0:1), then it determines which type